atkmh66/sampleAlpha/testAutomationReview/README_ProjSample copy.txt

    * We have a very larg problem of clean non changing test data.
 Epsilon
       * Clean means the data doesn't change.
 Even after a test run, you can reset and get back to what you had, and what the TC is written to expect
       * If we need to have aged data, we need to isolated the data and the tests that expect that to happen.

-What do we need

-We need to know what we have

-we need to know what it does

-We need to know how to control test data

-We need to break apart what has been clumped together in order to rescue the important Functional tests.

-We Do not need to delete what has become end to end testing.
-But we need to seperate it from functional, acceptance,and smoke testing code.

-These should not all run together.